Skip to content ↓

 Fairtrade Award

-Fairtrade is all about justice and making the right choices.
-Children are learning about the lives of children in other parts of the world.
+Fairtrade is all about justice and making the right choices to help others.
+Pupils learn that the decisions we make can affect people who we'll never meet.
+Pupils learn that the decisions and choices made in one part of the world directly impact those in another part of the world.
+In 2025, the focus of Fairtrade is to find out about how climate change is affecting the lives of Fairtrade growers.
+This award gives pupils opportunities to learn about the lives of pupils in other parts of the world.
 They are making comparisons and understanding that people around the world have similar needs and values.
 This learning supports our Christian ethos and also opens up many topics for higher thinking skills and discussion.

 What does Fairtrade mean to the children?

 Younger children understand the meaning of the Fairtrade symbol in simple terms such as the farmers receiving a fair price for their produce.
-Older children are exploring world trade and investigating who makes most money from a jar of coffee or a chocolate bar.
-They are beginning to think about why some countries have many natural resources but remain poor, while others have no resources and yet are comparatively wealthy.
+Older children are exploring world trade and investigating who makes most money from a pack of coffee, a chocolate bar or bananas.
+They also learn about the huge variety of Fairtrade products available.

 Y6 with Jeremy Hunt